Nathan Tschohl Nathan Tschohl

 To work on technique, do the Buddy Tow Drill.
 Just pretend you are towing someone.
 Once you get the technique down, start towing your diving brick - place it on your top hip, exactly where your buddy would be.
 Do these drills on both sides.

 It’s also helpful to do the entire Lifesaving circuit multiple times with multiple buddies so you practice with different sized people and distances.
+We do this every week.

 What's Next?